Hardikgoel123/Psychometric-analysis/README.md

-# CODE KRO YAARO Personality Prediction from Text
+#  Personality Prediction from Text
 ## Description
 - Data on personality types was gathered (MBTI and big five) for further information, see below.
 - The situation on the data was evaluated.
 There is much more MBTI data available which is scientifically less reliant, but there is only very few data on the BIG FIVE traits.
 Machine Learning algorithms thrive on data so a approach created to combine MBTI and BIG Five data.